 Important transactions between the company, on the one hand, and the Management Board members as well as persons they are close to or companies they have a personal association with, on the other hand, require the approval of the Supervisory Board.
 Reference is made to such relations in the remuneration report.

 In accordance with the German Corporate Governance Code, the Supervisory Board and the Management Board must be composed in such a way that these bodies/their members as a group have the knowledge, ability and specialist experience required to properly complete their tasks.
 The requirements were extended and set out by law with the entry into force of the CSR Directive Implementation Act.
-At the meeting held on December 1, 2017, the Supervisory Board developed further details of the criteria and objectives for recruiting individuals to the Management and Supervisory Boards, taking the abovementioned requirements into account, and passed the following new resolution:
+The Supervisory Board has adopted the following criteria and objectives for recruiting individuals to the Management and Supervisory Boards, taking the above mentioned requirements into account:

 When proposing candidates to fill new Supervisory Board positions to the Annual General Meeting, the Supervisory Board should have performed an extensive review to ensure that the candidates standing for election meet the corresponding professional and personal requirements (see below) and must disclose the candidates’ personal and business-related relationships with the company, the governing bodies of the company and any shareholders with a material interest in the company.
 Shareholders are deemed to hold a material interest if they hold more than 10% of the voting shares in the company, either directly or indirectly.